brassica-collective/handbook/content/brassica/handbook/Agreements/conduct_agreement.md

 * gradually escalating processes for responding to each other in situations where our conduct does not align with our collective agreements
 * approach to supporting each other to hold ourselves accountable for how our actions impact each other as we learn and change together

-## Conduct Agreement
+## Summary
 As participants and collaborators, we agree:
 * To act in alignment with our **Conduct Expectations** (as detailed below)
 * To act in alignment with any conduct expectations expressed in our other agreements
-* To take responsibility for holding ourselves and others accountable for conduct that does not align with our shared expectations by acting in accordance with the **Response Guidelines** (detailed below).
+* To take responsibility for holding ourselves and others accountable for conduct that does not align with our shared expectations by acting in accordance with the **Response Guidelines** (as detailed below).

 Additionally we all share a responsibility for:
 * Reflecting on the values that inform our conduct expectations towards each others (outlined below)